fightbulc/simplon_email/README.md

 Oh herro!

-This is a content template which can receive content variables such as the recipients name.
+This is a content template which can receive content data such as the recipients name.

 Be nice, {{name}}!